LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 [**Pont-Aven**](https://en.wikipedia.org/wiki/Pont-Aven) is mainly known for the [Pont-Aven School of Arts](https://en.wikipedia.org/wiki/Pont-Aven_School), a group of artists in the 19th century led by [**Émile Bernard**](https://en.wikipedia.org/wiki/%C3%89mile_Bernard) and [**Paul Gauguin**](https://en.wikipedia.org/wiki/Paul_Gauguin) that painted every corner of this town.
 Now Pont-Aven is full of tourists, restaurants and art galleries.

-To reinforce the _impressionist atmosphere_ that inspired (and inspires) the painters and charmes the visitors, the entire village specially around the river was illuminated in a very special way.
+To reinforce the _impressionist atmosphere_ that inspired (and inspires) the painters and charms the visitors, the entire village specially around the river was illuminated in a very special way.
 I'm not sure if this is always like this or only on these pre-XMas dates.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48608785388_7d098feb63_o.jpg" title="Panoramic of the River Aven passing through Pont-Aven, with nice colours and lights" >}}